dhellmann/pymotw-3/source/sys/limits.rst

 =====================

-The structure :data:`float_info` contains information about the floating point type representation used by the interpreter, based on the underlying system's float implementation.
+The structure :data:`float_info` contains information about the floating-point type representation used by the interpreter, based on the underlying system's :c:type:`float` implementation.

 .. include:: sys_float_info.py
     :literal: